mjfactor/mjfactor/readme.md

 - 🌱 I’m currently learning **DSA, Dynamic Programming**

-- 👨‍💻 Some of my projects are available at [https://mjfactor.netlify.app/](https://mjfactor.netlify.app/)

 - 💬 Ask me about **Java, Python, Tech**

 - 📫 How to reach me **emjayfactor@gmail.com**